sindresorhus/eslint-plugin-unicorn/docs/rules/numeric-separators-style.md

 If you want a custom group size for a specific number type, you can specify it here.

-There are 4 group types, [`hexadecimal`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Hexadecimal), [`binary`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Binary), [`octal`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Octal) and [`number`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Number_type).
-Each of them has to be associated with an object containing 2 options:
+There are four group types, [`hexadecimal`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Hexadecimal), [`binary`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Binary), [`octal`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Octal) and [`number`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Number_type).
+Each of them has to be associated with an object containing the following options:

 **`minimumDigits`**

 Type: `number`

-The minimum of digits in a number, where you shouldn't use numeric separator.
+The minimum of digits in a number where you shouldn't use numeric separator.

-Example: With 5 as the minimum digits, `1024` will pass because it has 4 digits, and `1_024` will fail.
+Example: With `5` as the minimum digits, `1024` will pass because it has 4 digits, and `1_024` will fail.

 **`groupLength`**

 Type: `number`

 The size a group should be.

-The size of the first group can be of any length as long as it is equal to or less than the number specified here.\
-Prefixes and suffixes, such as `+`, `-`, `0x`, `n`... don't count in the group length.
+The size of the first group can be of any length as long as it is equal to or less than the number specified here.
+Prefixes and suffixes, such as `+`, `-`, `0x`, `n`, etc, don't count in the group length.
 Notations like `e` and `.` don't count either.

 ### Details